Obituaries for the week of June 28, 2017

 Mrs. Dunsford is survived by three sons, Butch (Karen) Nall, Buster (Melinda) Nall and Steven Nall, all of Century; one daughter, Sheryl (Ken) White of Jay, Fla.; two brothers, Gene (Patricia) Lawson of Gulf Port, Miss. and Ray (Gloria Jean) Lawson of Century; one sister, Patsy (Joe) Cobb of Tuscaloosa, Ala.; four Grandchildren, Jacob Lowery, Cody Lowery, Shea Nall, Lea Nall.

-Graveside services will be held Wednesday, June 28, 2017 at 10 a.m. in Serenity Gardens with Bro.
+Graveside services were held Wednesday, June 28, 2017 at 10 a.m. in Serenity Gardens with Bro.
 Mitch Herring and Bro Chris Hawkins officiating.

 Johnson-Quimby Funeral Home, Inc. in charge of all arrangements.